Oxo-degradation: European Union

-Effective July 2021 oxo-degradable plastics have been banned in the EU with Directive 2019/904 (also known as the Single-Use Plastics Directive).
-Oxo-degradable plastics were particularly targeted; the rationale behind this focus was that oxo-degradable plastics often do not break down completely but instead fragment into microplastics, which persist in the environment and contribute to pollution.
+Effective July 2021, oxo-degradable plastics have been banned in the EU with Directive 2019/904 (also known as the Single-Use Plastics Directive).
+Oxo-degradable plastics were particularly targeted.
+The rationale behind this focus was that they often do not break down completely but instead fragment into microplastics, which persist in the environment and contribute to pollution.

-In December 2020 Symphony Environmental Technologies filed a lawsuit against the European Commission, arguing that the prohibition was arbitrary and unlawful.
-In January 2024 the European Court of Justice dismissed the suit, ruling that none of the commission's actions had been improper.
+In December 2020, Symphony Environmental Technologies filed a lawsuit against the European Commission, arguing that the prohibition was arbitrary and unlawful.
+In January 2024, the European Court of Justice dismissed the suit, ruling that none of the commission's actions had been improper.

 Switzerland

-As of April 2022, Switzerland banned oxo-degradable plastics, bringing their rules in line with those in the EU.
+As of April 2022, Switzerland banned oxo-degradable plastics, bringing their rules in line with those of the EU.

 United States

-Although oxo-degradable plastics are not illegal in the US, the Federal Trade Commission (FTC) has taken the stance that oxo-degradable plastics cannot be called "degradable" or "biodegradable" without strong scientific evidence.
-In 2014 the FTC advised 14 firms to either remove their oxo-degradable claims or provide reliable scientific evidence.
+Although oxo-degradable plastics are not illegal in the US, the Federal Trade Commission (FTC) has taken the stance that they cannot be called "degradable" or "biodegradable" without strong scientific evidence.
+In 2014, the FTC advised 14 firms to either remove their oxo-degradable claims or provide reliable scientific evidence.

 United Kingdom

-Scotland is contemplating a ban on oxo-degradable plastics.
+In 2022, Scotland put forward a proposal contemplating a ban on oxo-degradable plastics.

 New Zealand

-In October 2022, a comprehensive bill banning single-use plastics also banned plastics with pro-degradant additives such as oxo and photo degradable plastics.
+In October 2022, a comprehensive bill banning single-use plastics also banned plastics with pro-degradant additives, such as oxo- and photodegradable plastics.

 Canada

-As of July 15, 2024, British Columbia businesses can no longer sell or distribute any packaging or single-use disposable products that contain oxo-degradable plastics.
+As of July 2024, British Columbia businesses can no longer sell or distribute any packaging or single-use disposable products that contain oxo-degradable plastics.